 Read the rest of the infographic to find out exactly what happens in your brain when you procrastinate, the driving factors behind habitual procrastination, and the surprising monetary cost of putting off tasks.

 Looking for more tips to keep procrastination at bay?
-Give these a try.
+Give these 4 new productivity techniques a try.